WZBSocialScienceCenter/germalemma/README.md

 January 2019, Markus Konrad <markus.konrad@wzb.eu> / [Berlin Social Science Center](https://www.wzb.eu/en)

-## A Lemmatizer for German language text
+## A lemmatizer for German language text

+Germalemma lemmatizes Part-of-Speech-tagged German language words.
+To do so, it combines a large lemma dictionary (an excerpt of the [TIGER corpus from the University of Stuttgart](http://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/tiger.html)), functions from the CLiPS "Pattern" package, and an algorithm to split composita.

 In order to use GermaLemma, you will need to install some additional packages (see *Requirements* section below) and then download the [TIGER corpus from the University of Stuttgart](http://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/tiger.html).
 You will need to use the CONLL09 format, *not* the XML format.
 The corpus is free to use for non-commercial purposes (see [License Agreement](http://www.ims.uni-stuttgart.de/forschung/ressourcen/korpora/TIGERCorpus/license/htmlicense.html)).